E-Team Program Guidelines

 - Name of team/name of venture

-- Listing of E-Team members including name, degree sought, and year of expected graduation for each person
+- List of each team member.
+Include: name, degree sought month and year of expected graduation

 Technology and value proposition (1-2 pages): Describe your technology and its value proposition.
 Address the following questions in this section: